kadavilrahul/generate_html_from_csv/README.md

 ## Installation

+1. Open excel file containing products data

+   Run VBA code in file "clean_excel.txt"
+   Make sure headers are correct like this
+   Image	Title	Regular Price	Category	Short_description	description Save file as CSV

-1. Move to the folder in terminal where you want to generate HTML files.
+2. Move to the folder in terminal where you want to generate HTML files.

     Example: The domain folder where SSL is installed,